-And then one day we were given the blessing of facing the fact that all the money reserves were used up.
-I say it was a blessing, because what we learned in that moment changed our perspective completely.
+And then one day we were blessed to face the fact that our money reserves were used up.
+I say blessed, because what we learned in that moment changed our perspective completely.

 I finally realized something.

-We had previously experienced what it felt like to have a lot of money in the bank, and on that day we experienced the total opposite.
-In the first case, we had a bunch of money in reserves, and zero cash flow.
-In other words, we had not done enough in the way of creating income streams to replace the money as fast as we were spending it.
+We had previously experienced what it was like to have a lot of money in the bank, but on that day we experienced the total opposite.
+In the first case, we had money in reserves, and zero cash flow.
+In other words, we had not created enough income streams to replace the money as fast as we were spending it.

-We weren’t spending frivolously; it was just the cost of living and investing in ourselves that was eating into our reserves, and it had been our primary objective to get the income streams flowing before all the money ran out.
+We weren’t spending frivolously; it was just the cost of living and investing in our education that was eating into our reserves, and it had been our objective to get the income streams flowing before the money ran out.

-As you can imagine, in the back of our minds we wondered what would happen if the money ran out before the cash flow was in place.
+As you can imagine, in the back of our minds we wondered what would happen if it ran out before the streams of cash flow were in place.

-And then, on that fateful day we were fortunate enough to experience the thing we feared.
+And then, on that fateful day, we were fortunate to experience the thing we feared.
 The money was gone, the resources were dried up, but we had several income streams in place that we had worked a long time to create.
-The income was not guaranteed and never very predictable, but it was cash flow.
+The income was not guaranteed and never very predictable, but it was at least cash flow.

-Trust me on this one: there was much more of a sense of financial security with NO money in the bank, but a little bit of a variable cash flow, than there ever was with a giant pile of money in the bank and limited to no cash flow.
+Trust me on this one: we felt much more of a sense of financial security with NO money in the bank, but a little bit of a variable cash flow, than there ever was with a giant pile of money in the bank and limited to no cash flow.

 I think the ‘flow way’ is more in alignment with the proper nature of things, anyway.
 Money should stay in circulation.
 It’s currency (current-cy)!
 It needs to flow.
 It needs to be utilized or it has no value.
-Net worth is a facade.
+Net worth is just a number with no realized benefit.
 As my co-author for Portal to Genius Garrett B. Gunderson says, “It’s just dots on a paper.”

 Real wealth and real value comes from exchange.
 Whether it is exchange involving money or not, there is no wealth in dormant resources.

-Begin by coming to peace with how much you have, and with prudence, let it flow.
+Come to peace with how much you have, and with some wisdom and prudence, let there be flow.

-(This brings up a point about charitable donations: Our bodies naturally create more blood when we donate some – and we don’t even have to know how we do it.
+Our bodies naturally create more blood when we donate some – and we don’t even have to know how we do it.
 Same with money.
-Even if you have only a little, don’t be afraid to let it flow to good causes.
+Even if you have only a little, don’t be afraid to let some of it flow to good causes.
 Nature has ways of replenishing you again.
-Have faith!)